Do you know how to boost a child’s immune system? Our immune systems are all inexperienced when we come into this world, says Charles Shubin, M.D.

 Adults who are sleep deprived are more susceptible to illness since they have fewer natural killer cells, which attack microbes and cancer cells; the same is applicable to children.
 The activities at daycare can make it hard for children to nap, so they are more likely to suffer from sleep deprivation.
 Don’t forget to check your daycare’s nap policy, and if necessary, put your child down earlier to make sure they’re getting enough sleep; this will help boost your child’s immune system.

-At The Little Dreamers, we try to follow a strategy to help parents ensure their children are getting enough sleep.
+At The Little Dreamers, one of the best Dubai nurseries, we try to follow a strategy to help parents ensure their children are getting enough sleep.

 What’s the recommended amount of sleep to boost a child’s immune system?
 Infants need 16 hours of crib time a day, toddlers need 11-14 hours, and preschoolers need 10-13 hours.